wattdepot/wattdepot/docs/overview/domainmodel.md

 ## Sensor Group

 Clients often find it convenient to request aggregations of sensor data.
-For example, a client might wish to know the energy consumed by a building, which might involve aggregating the energy measurements associated with sensors located on each floor of the building.
+For example, a client might wish to know the energy consumed by a building, which might involve aggregating the energy measurements associated with Sensors located on each floor of the building.

 By defining a Sensor Group and associating individual Sensors with it, clients can obtain aggregate measurements.